serverless/blog/posts/2017-10-10-serverless-conf-2017-nyc-recap.md

 The ideal multi-provider framework should abstract just enough to be useful, without completely abstracting away the native deployment frameworks for each cloud vendor.
 Otherwise, it's too much to keep up with and the ball will eventually drop.

 As fabulous as her talk was, the twitter conversations around it have been even more fun to follow.
-Check them out.
+[Check them out](https://twitter.com/Joab_Jackson/status/917808443297288192).

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">No one wants to deal w/ <a href="https://twitter.com/hashtag/containers?src=hash&amp;ref_src=twsrc%5Etfw">#containers</a>— the <a href="https://twitter.com/hashtag/serverless?src=hash&amp;ref_src=twsrc%5Etfw">#serverless</a> path forward is multi-provider frameworks (ie <a href="https://twitter.com/goserverless?ref_src=twsrc%5Etfw">@goserverless</a>)-<a href="https://twitter.com/lynnaloo?ref_src=twsrc%5Etfw">@lynnaloo</a> <a href="https://twitter.com/hashtag/serverlessconf?src=hash&amp;ref_src=twsrc%5Etfw">#serverlessconf</a> <a href="https://t.co/gQG9kUtUkK">pic.twitter.com/gQG9kUtUkK</a></p>&mdash; Joab Jackson (@Joab_Jackson) <a href="https://twitter.com/Joab_Jackson/status/917808443297288192?ref_src=twsrc%5Etfw">October 10, 2017</a></blockquote>
-<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 # Serverless Design Patterns

 by Tim Wagner, Yochay Kiriaty & Peter Sbarski

+Tim spoke about the need for design patterns for serverless and did a walkthrough of how to implement a map-reduce pattern with serverless.
+Then, he announced some exciting news—they're releasing a book!

-They're releasing a book called Serverless Design Patterns in 2018.
-Yes to more learning resources, best practices and standards!
+It's called Serverless Design Patterns, and it's slated for release in 2018. *Yes* to more learning resources, best practices and standards.

 The book will be vendor agnostic, and they welcome feedback on their curret list of patterns: [serverlessdesignpatterns.com](serverlessdesignpatterns.com)